coderschool/react-week1-instaclone/instructions.md

   - [locations](https://www.instagram.com/developer/endpoints/locations/)
 - Try using a router so that you can go to a particular url to access these different feeds
   - `yarn add react-router-dom`
+- You may need to request an access token with higher scope `scope=public_content`.

 ## Bonus 4: View a set of likes or comments